wj-jason/fish-detector/README.md

 ## First steps

-1. Clone this repsoitory (use one of the following commands)
+1. From your terminal, clone this repsoitory (use one of the following commands)

 ```
 git clone https://github.com/wj-jason/fish-detector.git